Getting Started

 On first launch, the application opens with the main interface ready to accept files.
 No initial configuration is required — the default settings work for most users.
 However, you may want to:

-- Set a custom download location in Settings
+- Set a custom download location on the download page before starting a download

-- Add a GitHub token to increase API rate limits (optional)
+- Add a GitHub token via the ⚙️ gear icon to increase API rate limits (optional)

 - Configure a ManifestHub API key for additional manifest sources (optional)